-First call for papers First workshop on Resources for African Indigenous Language (RAIL)
+First workshop on Resources for African Indigenous Languages (RAIL)

-The South African Centre for Digital Language Resources (SADiLaR) is organizing a workshop in the field of African Indigenous Language Resources.
+The South African Centre for Digital Language Resources (SADiLaR) is organizing a workshop held at the LREC 2020 conference in Marseille, France in the field of African Indigenous Language Resources.
 This workshop aims to bring together researchers who are interested in showcasing their research and thereby boosting the field of African indigenous languages.
 This provides an overview of the current state-of-the-art and emphasizes availability of African indigenous language resources, including both data and tools.
 Additionally, it allows for information sharing among researchers interested in African indigenous languages as well as starting discussions on improving the quality and availability of the resources.
 Many African indigenous languages currently have no or very limited resources available and, additionally, they are often structurally quite different from more well-resourced languages, requiring the development and use of specialized techniques.
-By bringing together researchers from different fields (e.g., (computational) linguistics, sociolinguistics, language technology) to discuss the development of language resources for AI languages, we hope to boost research in this field.
+By bringing together researchers from different fields (e.g., (computational) linguistics, sociolinguistics, language technology) to discuss the development of language resources for African indigenous languages, we hope to boost research in this field.

 Suggested topics include the following: